-Growing up in a broken home can be a difficult experience to go through in life, especially if you are forced to at a young age.
+Growing up in a broken home can be a difficult experience, especially if you're forced to at a young age.
 Those that have grown up in a broken home understand the difficulties and everyday challenges that you have faced in the past.
-Although toxic environments aren't easy to be around, there are also important lessons to be learned from it.
-Here I will share with you the ten lessons that I have learned personally from growing up in a broken home:
+Although toxic environments aren't easy to be around, there are also important lessons to be learned from them.
+Here I will share with you the ten lessons that I have learned personally from growing up in a broken home.

 When you come from a broken home, you can understand the vulnerability in which you saw weakness in your family that you never wanted to see in the first place.
 From the constant fighting, screaming, and door slamming, you've witnessed broken hearts from a young age.
 It's almost like you were forced to grow up and be the strong one in the family and you were there so much for others that you were never there for yourself.

 People that have grown up in a broken home understand the feeling of never wanting to go home.
 We find the comfort of home in other places, so we try our hardest to stall going home as much as possible.
 Running away is the closest thing to us that feels like home.

 If anyone knows pain, it's us.
 We know what it's like to hurt so when we come across others that are hurting, we do our best to be there for them.
 We show the empathetic side of ourselves because when we were at home hurting, we wanted the people that weren't for us which makes us give out the things that we've always wanted, but weren't able to have.